+Beds for Side Sleepers.
 Each sleeping position has its own benefits and disadvantages.
-For side sleepers and the others, the bed and the pillows can mitigate the disadvantages for a better night’s sleep.
+For side sleepers and the others, the bed and pillows can mitigate the disadvantages for a better night’s sleep.

 For side sleepers, the best mattress is one that conforms to body contours.
 The top candidate is memory foam mattresses no firmer than medium firm or medium.
 Other candidates are pocket coils (for those who still prefer innersprings) and latex mattresses.
 Again, the ideal choice is to have a memory foam top layer or a memory foam topper.

 A firmer mattress is preferred for back sleepers, but not too firm.
 Memory foam eases pressure on the hips, shoulders, and heels with its conformity.